azer89/GPU_Curve_Rendering/README.md

 You can take a look on CurveRenderer.cpp where the actual algorithm is implemented.

-This repo was actually a part of a bigger project about vectorizing rasterized manga images.
+This repo was actually a small part of a bigger project about vectorizing rasterized manga images.

 Here's the video demo: